Key insights from public labor market data

 A monthly snapshot of employment, wages, cost of living, and hiring trends in Seattle-King County.

-Data delay notice: Due to a delay in the Bureau of Labor Statistics' annual benchmarking process following last year's federal government shutdown, the Employment Security Department will release January, February, and March 2026 employment data together in April.
-Because of these delays, Workforce Index employment and layoff data are delayed until April.
+Data delay notice: Due to a delay in the Bureau of Labor Statistics' annual benchmarking process following last year's federal government shutdown, the Employment Security Department will release February and March 2026 employment data in late April.
+Because of these delays, Workforce Index employment and layoff data are delayed.

 About the Workforce Index